docarray/docarray/README.md

 The Document Store interface lets you push and pull Documents to and from multiple data sources, all with the same user interface.

-As an example, let's take a look at how that would work with on-disk storage:
+For example, let's see how that works with on-disk storage:

 ```python
 from docarray import BaseDoc, DocList